micaellaa/tokka-labs-frontend/README.md

-# Backend Service for Uniswap V3 Tracker
+# Frontend for Uniswap V3 Tracker

 ## Overview
-This backend service is part of the Tokka Labs Engineering Challenge.
-It tracks transactions in the Uniswap V3 WETH-USDC pool and calculates the transaction fee in USDT.
+This frontend is part of the Tokka Labs Engineering Challenge.
+It is a React-based UI that interacts with the backend to display transaction data from the Uniswap V3 WETH-USDC pool.

 ## Features
+- Real-time display of swaps and transfers
-- Fetches transaction details by hash
+- Historical transaction search by hash and date range
-- Supports fetching historical transactions
-- Calculates transaction fees in ETH and USDT
-- Provides RESTful endpoints for frontend integration
+- UI built with React and Material UI

 ## Prerequisites
 - [Node.js](https://nodejs.org/en/download/) (v14 or higher)